Git-K3rnel/FortiWeb_Automation/PoolMemberConnectivity/README.md

 - Finds all pool members in all ADOMS
 - Finds all ports associated with pool members
 - Finds all pool members status (enable/disable)
+- Finds all web protection profiles that don't have URL access rule
 - Finds which server policy a pool member belongs to
 - Checks if a pool member is live on its port by executing `telnettest` command on WAF
 - Creates a JSON file containing all information mentioned above